-The Screening and D56 visits may be scheduled separately, or may be combined to occur at the same time.
+The screening and D56 visits may be scheduled separately or may be combined to occur at the same time.

-At the screening visit, we will check that your child is eligible to take part.
-You and your child may be shown a video, describing the study.
-You will both have the opportunity to ask any questions you want before being asked to sign the consent form for the study.
+At the screening visit, we will check that you are eligible to take part.
+You may be shown a video, describing the study.
+You will have the opportunity to ask any questions you want before being asked to sign the consent form for the study.

-At the D56 visit, at least 8 weeks after your child's first vaccination, they will have a brief health check.
-Your child's temperature will be recorded.
-If it is above 37.8°C, or if your child has symptoms of a respiratory tract infection, the visit will be rescheduled.
-Your child's heart rate b and height and weight will be checked.
-Anyone who could possibly be pregnant (considered to be any female aged 12 and above) must provide a urine sample to check before they receive a vaccination.
+At the D56 visit, at least 8 weeks after your first vaccination, you will have a brief health check.
+Your temperature will be recorded.
+If it is above 37.8°C, or if you have symptoms of a respiratory tract infection, the visit will be rescheduled.
+Your heart rate and height and weight will be checked.
+Anyone who could possibly be pregnant (considered to be any female aged 11 and above) must provide a urine sample to check before they receive a vaccination.

-Your child will have a blood test.
-If they want their skin numbed with local anaesthetic cream, this can be provided.
-Your child's blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
+You will have a blood test.
+If you want your skin numbed with local anaesthetic cream, this can be provided.
+Your blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
 Blood samples from the D56 and D70 visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).

 We would also (at some sites) ask to take nasal fluid and saliva samples which are to look at the immune response in the lining of the airways.
-These tests would be repeated at the D70 visit if your child had them at the D56 visit.
-Your child can say no to these tests and still take part in this study.
+These tests would be repeated at subsequent visits if you had them at the first visit.
+You can say no to these tests and still take part in this study.

-Your child will then be "randomised" to decide which vaccine they will receive for the second dose (Pfizer-BioNTech, Moderna or Novavax) and whether they will receive a full or half standard dose.
-You and your child will not be told which it will be.
+You will then be "randomised" to decide which vaccine you will receive for the second dose (Pfizer-BioNTech, Moderna or Novavax) and whether you will receive a full or half standard dose.
+You will not be told which it will be.

-We will give your child their second dose of COVID-19 vaccine, according to what is determined by the randomisation.
-They will need to stay for at least 15 minutes after the vaccination.
+We will give you your second dose of COVID-19 vaccine, according to what is determined by the randomisation.
+You will need to stay for at least 15 minutes after your vaccination.

-You will be given a link to an e-diary to record any symptoms your child experiences after the vaccination.
-A back up paper version can be given instead, if you are unable to access the internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
-Your child will also be given a thermometer and tape measure.
-Your child will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
-Similarly, your child will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
-Your child will also be asked to record any other symptoms they experience in the 28 days after your vaccination.
+You will be given a link to an e-diary to record any symptoms you experience after the vaccination.
+A back up paper version can be given instead, if you are experiencing difficulties with internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
+You will also be given a thermometer and tape measure.
+You will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
+Similarly, you will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days after your vaccination.